ome/infrastructure/openstack/idr-openstack.md

     neutron router-interface-add router1 private_subnet

+## Openstack storage setup

+If you are using a manually configured storage driver such as GPFS you may need to set it as a volume type.

+First source the admin login credentials for the OpenStack API:

+    source keystonerc_admin

+Create the volume type:

+    cinder type-create gpfs

 # Testing the installation so far

 At this point it is advisable to check everything is working before continuing.